stchang/lazyinf-tool/README.md

 Requires Racket v5.3 or higher.

+(Ignore compile error --- in example file --- when installing as package.)

 Examples from ESOP2013 paper, in `examples-esop2013` directory:

 ### Run these files to see the effect of different amounts of laziness: